uym2/TreeShrink/README.md

 ### Examples:
 The TreeShrink package comes with several testing trees that can be found in the test_data folder.

-The following command will produce the shrinked trees and the corresponding removing sets at false positive error rate alpha = 0.05 (default)
+The following command will produce the shrunk trees and the corresponding removing sets at false positive error rate alpha = 0.05 (default)
 ```bash
 python treeshrink.py -i test_data/mm10.trees
 ```